What is a veneer?

 How are veneers made?

 A veneer usually requires two appointments.
-At the first appointment, after your dentist (Claire or Johan) has removed some of the tooth, an impression (mould) of the tooth will be taken and sent to a laboratory where a dental technician will make the veneer.
+At the first appointment, after your dentist has removed some of the tooth, an impression (mould) of the tooth will be taken and sent to a laboratory where a dental technician will make the veneer.

 At the second appointment, your dentist will glue the veneer onto your tooth with a strong adhesive, to hold it firmly onto the tooth.